During Covid-19 We All Struggle with Unbelief

 I have a question for you.
 Have you ever struggled with unbelief?
 I know that is NOT a question we Christ followers want to tackle.
-But it needs to be addressed for us to grow in our faith.
+But it needs to be addressed (especially during the Covid-19 pandemic) for us to grow in our faith.
 I believe the reason most of us don’t want to deal with this question is because we are afraid of our answers.

 I know what my answer is.
 Yes, I sometimes struggle with unbelief.